-Jacqueline Lentini focuses her practice on immigration law and compliance, handling all matters of employment based immigration case management, including Labor Certification (PERM), H-1B, L-1A, L-1B, L-1 Blanket, E-1/E-2, TN, B-1, J-1 and I-140 (EB-1, EB-2, EB-3).
-She counsels clients on consular processing and Client Adjustment interviews, and has filed Adjustment of Status applications, including Advance Parole and Employment Authorization.
+Jacqueline Lentini focuses her practice on immigration law and compliance, handling all matters of employment-based immigration case management, including Labor Certification (PERM), H-1B, L-1A, L-1B, L-1 Blanket, E-1/E-2, TN, B-1, J-1 and I-140 (EB-1, EB-2, EB-3).
+She counsels clients on consular processing and Client Adjustment interviews, I-129F petitions, and complex naturalization cases.

 Previously, Ms. Lentini gained extensive experience in immigration matters with other Chicago area law firms.
 Prior to that, she was an Immigration Specialist for World Relief, for which she obtained Board of Immigration Appeals accreditation, filed VAWA petitions, Adjustment of Status and Citizenship applications, with continued involvement volunteering at World Relief sponsored Naturalization workshops.

 Prior to her law degree, Ms. Lentini was employed by the University of Houston and Purdue University as a F-1 and J-1 student counselor.
 She possesses over twenty-three years of combined experience with immigration issues as both an attorney and foreign student advisor.
-She enjoys working with universities, faculty, staff and students, and has over a half a dozen university clients she serves on an ongoing basis.
+She enjoys working with universities, faculty, staff and students, and has many university clients she serves on an ongoing basis.

 Ms. Lentini is a member of the American Immigration Lawyers Association (“AILA”), the Illinois State Bar Association (“ISBA”), and the Kane County Bar Association’s Immigration Committee.
-Ms. Lentini served on the AILA Customs and Border Patrol Liaison Committee (2018-2021), on the MidWest Regional Conference Planning Committee (2016-2018), and AILA’s National Long Distance Learning Committee (2014-2016).
-She is a contributing author to the Illinois Chamber Employee Handbook on an ongoing basis.
+Ms. Lentini served on the AILA Customs and Border Patrol (CBP) Liaison Committee (2019-2022), formerly on the Midwest Regional Conference Planning Committee (2017), as well as the AILA’s National Long Distance Learning Committee (2014-2016) and has been a contributing author to the Illinois Chamber Employee Handbook on an ongoing basis.
 Previously, she was on the Illinois State Bar Association’s Immigration and International Law Committee from 2002-2003.
-She writes many immigration related law articles in local bar journals, and speaks publicly to audiences regarding immigration issues in a variety of industries, including universities, entrepreneurs and manufacturing.
-Additionally, Ms. Lentini is on the TAC Influence Group Social Committee from 2022.
+She has published many immigration-related law articles in local bar journals and has spoken frequently to audiences regarding immigration issues in a variety of industries, including universities, entrepreneurs and manufacturing.
+Additionally, Ms. Lentini is on the TAC Influence Group Social Committee since 2022.

 Ms. Lentini obtained her J.D. from Chicago-Kent College of Law, earned a Master’s in Arts in Italian Studies from Brown University, and a B.A. in International Relations cum laude from Boston University.
 She is fluent in Italian.